ayjzhu/Twitter-Big-Data-Analysis/README.md

 # Twitter-Big-Data-Analysis
-Big Data Analysis using Spark SQL with Scala on a 100k twitter data set
+Big Data Analysis using Spark SQL with Scala on a 10k twitter data set.

 ## Overview